algbio/SBWT/README.md

 ```

 This will build the executable `./build/bin/sbwt_tests`.
 Make sure to run the test executable from the root of the repository, or otherwise it will not find the example data in ./example_data.

+# Acknowledgements

+The command-line parsing and the gzip support are implemented using the header-only libraries [cxxopts](https://github.com/jarro2783/cxxopts) and [zstr](https://github.com/mateidavid/zstr) respectively.